arhuman/minexus/documentation/configuration.md

 ### Legacy Support
 - All existing environment variables continue to work
 - Command line flags remain unchanged
-- `.env` file format is compatible
 - Legacy database connection string is supported

 ## Best Practices

 ### Security
-- Never commit `.env` files with sensitive data
+- Never commit environment-specific files (`.env.prod`, `.env.test`) with sensitive data
 - Use environment variables for production secrets
 - Validate all configuration values before use
+- Ensure `MINEXUS_ENV` is set correctly in production environments

 ### Development
-- Use `.env` files for local development
+- Use environment-specific files (`.env.prod`, `.env.test`) for development
 - Set reasonable defaults for all values
 - Provide clear error messages for invalid configuration
+- Always set `MINEXUS_ENV` appropriately for your target environment

 ### Production
 - Use environment variables for configuration